Hagia Sophia Hurrem Sultan Bathhouse: Architecture

 The exterior walls are built in courses of one cut stone and two bricks.
 The changing room of the men's section has four pointed-arch stained-glass windows above in the facade while the women's changing room has three windows.

 The entrance to the men's section is in the north and the women's in the west.
-Unlike in the architecture of other Turkish baths, there is a stoa with a dome in the center of the men's section's front side.
+Unlike in the architecture of other Turkish bathhouses, there is a stoa with a dome in the center of the men's section's front side.
 The roofs of the dome and the stoa are decorated with bricks, and covered by lead sheeting.
 A red and a white palmette with a golden epigraph on green ground ornament the pointed arch of the monumental entrance door.

 Each section consists of three basic, interconnected rooms, namely the changing room (soyunmalık), the intermediate cool room (soğukluk, frigidarium) and the hot room (sıcaklık, caldarium).
 The hot rooms of the two sections are adjacent while the changing rooms are situated at both ends of the axis.
 The sequence of the rooms proceeds through the changing room, cool room and hot room of the men's section, followed by the hot room, cool room and the changing room of the women's section.